sunfounder/3in1-kit/docs/source/learning_project/ar_threshold.rst

 .. note::

-    * Open the ``7.2.threshold.ino`` file under the path of ``3in1-kit\learning_project\7.2.threshold`` .
+    * Open the ``5.2.threshold.ino`` file under the path of ``3in1-kit\learning_project\5.2.threshold``.
     * Or copy this code into **Arduino IDE**.
     * For detailed tutorials, please refer to :ref:`ar_upload_code`.

 .. raw:: html

-    <iframe src=https://create.arduino.cc/editor/sunfounder01/e379d512-6ee8-40cc-92a9-b378e3d9f4bf/preview?embed style="height:510px;width:100%;margin:10px 0" frameborder=0></iframe>
+    <iframe src=https://create.arduino.cc/editor/sunfounder01/9936413a-6e6c-4e57-b0c6-5df58dd48a3c/preview?embed style="height:510px;width:100%;margin:10px 0" frameborder=0></iframe>

-After the code is uploaded successfully, if your threshold is set correctly, you will see the RGB LED show red when the soil is dry to remind you that you need to water; after watering, the color of the RGB LED will change to blue.
+After the code is uploaded successfully, if your threshold is set correctly, you will see the red LED light up when the soil is dry to remind you that you need to water; after watering, the green LED will light up.

 **How it works**